-The people present in your premises will sometimes be employees (out of opening hours), but most of the time will be a mixture of employees and members of the public (including disabled people and unaccompanied children).
-Employees can reasonably be expected to have an understanding of the layout of the premises, while members of the public, particularly in more complex premises, will be unlikely to have knowledge of alternative escape routes.
+The people present in your premises will primarily be a mixture of teachers/lecturers, employees, pupils, students, visitors and members of the public and can vary significantly in terms of age and physical and mental ability.
+Teachers/lecturers, employees, students and pupils can reasonably be expected to have an understanding of the layout of the premises, while visitors (particularly in larger premises) or very young children will be unlikely to have knowledge of alternative escape routes.

 The number and capability of people present will influence your assessment of the escape routes.
-You must ensure that your existing escape routes are sufficient and capable of safely evacuating all the people likely to use your premises at any time, and particularly during times of high usage (e.g. during an amateur dramatics perfomance in a village hall).
+You must ensure that your existing escape routes are sufficient and capable of safely evacuating all the people likely to use your premises at any time, particularly during times such as public performances when additional numbers of people may be present.
 If necessary you may need either to increase the capacity of the escape routes or restrict the number of people in the premises.